alexmcavoy/sigma/README.md

 	python3 -m examples.figure_2 True
 	python3 -m examples.figure_si2 True
+	python3 -m examples.figure_si3

 or just

 	make paper_examples

+Note that `figure_si3.py` uses data produced by `figure_si2.py`, which, by default, is the same data depicted in the paper.
 Otherwise, to generate new figures like those in the paper (but with randomly-generated graphs), use

 	python3 -m examples.figure_2
 	python3 -m examples.figure_si2